lino-framework/book/docs/about/lino_and_django.rst

   representing a desktop-style application.
 It has obviously not been designed to write complete database applications.

-- Lino also replaces `django.contrib.auth
+- In Lino we opted to replace Django's database-stored user groups and permissions system by a system which uses pure Python code objects.
+We believe that Lino's approach is more suitable for defining and maintaining complex applications.
+That's why Lino replaces `django.contrib.auth
   <https://docs.djangoproject.com/en/dev/ref/contrib/auth/>`__ by
   :mod:`lino.modlib.auth`.
-I believe that `django.contrib.auth` is
-  not suitable for defining and maintaining complex permission systems because it lacks the concepts of user roles and functional groups.

 - Lino doesn't use `django.forms
   <https://docs.djangoproject.com/en/dev/ref/forms/>`__ because I
   believe that this API is "somehow hooked into the wrong place" and